skybet/skybet.github.io/_posts/2015-09-20-speeding-up-chef-search.md

 chef-shell>
 ```

 We can also search across Organizations.
-To do this, you will need to add a client in the target Organization called 'searchclient'.
-The client needen't have any more permission than to read from the API.
+To do this, you will need to add a client in the target Organization called `searchclient`.
+The client needn't have any more permission than to read from the API.

 To search another Organization: